Ludof63/MTSK-analysis/docs/index.md

 We’ll use **SQL** for querying and **Python & Grafana** for visualizations.
 Most queries and visualizations can be explored in an **interactive Grafana dashboard**, where you can tweak parameters.
 Some interactive maps are plotted with Python.

-**Want to follow along?** Check out the setup instructions [here]([repo]/README.md) to download and load the dataset.
+**Want to follow along?** Check out the setup instructions [here](https://github.com/Ludof63/MTSK-analysis) to download and load the dataset.
 Then access Grafana at http://localhost:3000 (user: `admin`, password: `admin`), each section will link to the specific dashboard.

 **Structure of the Analysis**

 We’ll take a step-by-step approach to uncover insights from the data:

 1. **[Understanding the Dataset](#understanding-the-dataset):** First, we introduce the schema and key properties of the dataset.
-2. **[Point-in-Time Analysis](#point-in-Time Analysis):** We then examine fuel prices at specific moment to identify moments to identify trends and regional differences.
+2. **[Point-in-Time Analysis](#point-in-time-analysis):** We then examine fuel prices at specific moment to identify moments to identify trends and regional differences.
-3. **[Time-Series Analysis](##Time-Series-Analysis):** Here, we will focus on how prices evolve over time, trying to spot patterns and fluctuations.
+3. **[Time-Series Analysis](#time-series-analysis):** Here, we will focus on how prices evolve over time, trying to spot patterns and fluctuations.
-4. [Real-Time Price Analysis](#Real-Time-Price-Analysis): Finally, we design a real-time analysis using Grafana, assuming continuous data ingestion into our database.
+4.  [**Real-Time Price Analysis**](#real-time-price-analysis) Finally, we design a real-time analysis using Grafana, assuming continuous data ingestion into our database.
 This showcases the power of *Hybrid Transactional/Analytical Processing (HTAP) databases* for real-time insights.

 ## Understanding the Dataset

-Our analysis is based on the schema defined in [sql/schema.sql](../sql/schema.sql), which consists of three main tables:
+Our analysis is based on the schema defined in `/sql/schema.sql`, which consists of three main tables:

 - **stations**: Contains information about each fuel station.
 - **stations_times**: Stores the opening hours for each station.